pykt-team/pykt-toolkit/docs/source/installation.md

 ## Installation
-Use the following command to install PyKT:
+Use the following command to install pyKT:

 Create conda environment.